-The Bourbana gold anomaly is defined by 400x100m sampling with multiple plus 50ppb Au values (Figures 2 and 4).
-The bedrock geology is obscured by shallow lateritic cover; however, the anomaly is coincident with linear magnetic highs, suggestive of iron-rich mafic units.
+The Bourbana gold anomaly is an irregular shaped feature with multiple plus 50ppb Au peaks (Figure 4).
+The bedrock geology is obscured by shallow lateritic cover; however, the anomaly is coincident with linear magnetic highs, suggestive of the presence of iron-rich mafic units.